 Students compete in the National Association of Moot Court, a series of high school tournaments hosted by undergraduate Moot Court teams at top universities.
 Stuart Hall students won the tournament championship at Duke University in 2022.

-Students in grades 5-7 have a variety of shorter term after-school clubs and activities that change throughout the year, and may involve working with older students as leaders or collaborators.
+Students in grades 6 and 7 have a variety of shorter-term after-school clubs and activities that change throughout the year, and may involve working with older students as leaders or collaborators.

 Co-curricular offerings for all age groups are diverse, but they are all motivated by our mission to prepare students to live lives of curiosity, creativity, and contribution.

 Although specific offerings vary each year based on faculty and student interest, they may include: